- Baseline Assessments

 - MCS Product Certification

 - EcoCampus Scheme

-- Customer satisfaction - through delivery of products that consistently meet customer requirements as well as quality, safety and legal requirements
+- Customer satisfaction - through delivery of products that consistently meet customer requirements including quality, safety and legality

 - Reduced operating costs - through continual improvement of processes and resulting operational efficiencies